norrisaftcc/norrisaftcc.github.io/index.md

 Current highest priority task is to get the CSC Capstone collaborating smoothly with Graphic Design students!
 Towards this goal, we're getting something (hopefully) pretty special set up)

+This year, I'm doing a capstone project too!
+<a href="/dr_norris/mementoshare.html">MementoShare</a>

 Thanks for your patience if you have other projects in the queue.

 ----

 ## 2024 Posts